Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     /panasas/scratch/grp-cyberwksp21

 This directory is useful for writing temporary files or results.
 We will create a directory there for your own use.
-If your CCR username is `ub2999`, you will create a scratch directory named:
+If your CCR username is `ub2999`, your scratch directory should be:

     /panasas/scratch/grp-cyberwksp21/ub2999

-You can create your directory on the command line by typing:

-    mkdir -p /panasas/scratch/grp-cyberwksp21/$USER

 <a name="ondemand"></a>
 ## 2. About Open OnDemand